Depression Stick! is fake but vaping’s contribution to the youth mental health crisis is real

 “It was time for the tobacco industry to be exposed as a contributor to the mental health crisis to help end youth vaping,” said Robin Koval, CEO and President of Truth Initiative.
 “In edgy truth fashion, Depression Stick! boldly highlights the marketing tactics Big Tobacco uses to lure young customers into life-long addiction and mess with their heads.
 The multi-platform campaign places the necessary spotlight on nicotine’s role in potentially heightening symptoms of depression and anxiety to give young people the facts they deserve to make informed decisions to live their best and healthiest lives.”

 Quitting vaping benefits youth mental health in the long-term

 Evidence shows quitting vaping can lead to positive mental health outcomes.
 This Is Quitting, the first-of-its-kind free and anonymous texting program from truth to help young people quit vaping, has become a resource for more than 370,000 young people seeking to break free from e-cigarette use.
-Compared to a control group in a recent clinical trial, This Is Quitting increased quit vaping rates by nearly 40%.
+A randomized clinical trial found that young adults aged 18-24 who used This is Quitting had nearly 40% higher odds of quitting compared to a control group.
 According to Truth Initiative’s continuous tracking survey, 47% of young people who quit vaping feel more in control than when they were vaping, and 90% feel less stressed, anxious or depressed.